Mailbag: Will Seahawks find nose tackle in free agency? When will they draft running back?

 And running back could be another spot where Seattle waits to see how the draft develops and then explores the group of free agents that remain if it needs.

 As for who to draft?
-A more prototypical power back might make sense to pair with Walker, hence maybe someone more like Kentucky’s Chris Rodriguez Jr., or Utah’s Tavion Thomas, who measured 6 feet, 237 pounds at the combine.
+A more prototypical power back might make sense to pair with Walker, hence maybe someone more like Kentucky’s Chris Rodriguez Jr. or Utah’s Tavion Thomas, who measured 6 feet, 237 pounds at the combine.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.